dladlk/delis/delis-docker/domibus-tomcat/delis-domibus-plugin-fs/README.md

-# Custom FS plugin loocs for environment variable
+# Custom FS plugin looks for environment variable
 # fsplugin.validation.endpoint

 If it is present, fs plugin regards it as rest endpoint and sends request to validate "partyTo" for each new file